 By definition swarms are temporary; the movement, en masse, from one location to another.
 But where do 12.2 trillion locusts go when not swarming?
 Does anyone care if their crops aren_t under assault?
 It seemed no one cared until 1921 when an important realization was made.

 The power and destruction Schistocerca gregaria can inflict makes it difficult to believe that they are nothing more than common grasshoppers.
 Nothing more than grasshoppers not just by analogy, but by actual Taxonomy. _Desert_ locusts are actually the gregarious form of Schistocerca gregaria (Figure 1.1), while the more familiar and docile looking _grasshopper_ is the solitary form.
-How does such a dichotomy exist within the same organism_indeed the same genome?
+How does such a dichotomy exist within the same organism_indeed the same genome (I can understand what you mean but it looks like something is missing between the organism and the indeed words?

 Schistocerca gregaria are polyphenic, meaning that they have multiple (poly) physical forms (phenotypes).
 Polyphenism is a general feature among insects.
 These phenotypes are often extremely different.
 For example, pea aphids (Acyrthosiphon pisum), which usually exist in an asexually reproducing, wingless female form, respond to reduced food supply and overcrowding by producing winged sexually-reproducing offspring.
 Winged organisms travel to new sources of food and revert back to the asexually reproducing form [Purandare et al., 2014, Shingleton et al., 2003].
 In the case of Schistocerca gregaria, the gregarious form is smaller and more brightly colored compared to its solitary cousins.
 This transformation can happen in as little as two hours.
 What is the underlying cause of this transformation?